ska-sa/spead2/doc/py-recv.rst

       Heap identifier (read-only)

-   .. py:attribute:: bug_compat
+   .. py:attribute:: flavour

-      Bug compatibility flags from the associated stream (see :ref:`py-bug-compat`)
+      SPEAD flavour used to encode the heap (see :ref:`py-flavour`)

 Blocking receive
 ^^^^^^^^^^^^^^^^